hedyhli/starcli/README.md

   Browse trending repos on GitHub by stars

 Options:
   -l, --lang TEXT                 Language filter eg: python -d, --date TEXT                 Specify repo creation date in ISO8601 format
                                   YYYY-MM-DD
   -L, --layout [list|table|grid]  The output format (list, table, or grid),
                                   default is list
   -s, --stars TEXT                Range of stars required, default is '>=50' -r, --limit-results INTEGER     Limit the number of results shown.
+Default:
+                                  7
-Default: 7 -o, --order [desc|asc]       Specify the order of repos by stars that is
+  -o, --order [desc|asc]          Specify the order of repos by stars that is
-                               shown, 'desc' or 'asc', default: desc --debug                      Turn on debugging mode --help                       Show this message and exit.
+                                  shown, 'desc' or 'asc', default: desc --long-stats                    Print the actual stats[1300 instead of 1.3k] --debug                         Turn on debugging mode --help                          Show this message and exit.
 ```

 ## Issues, feature request, and feedback